bilgino/angularforddd/README.md

 **» Router Navigation and Aggregates**<br/>

-Because the navigation concept of the Angular router engine complies with fine-grained REST APIs where URIs represent arbitrary resources rather than high-level business objects that are modeled around business use cases, we must reexamine the idea of building client-side aggregates.
+Due to the navigation concept of the Angular router engine complies with fine-grained REST APIs where URIs represent arbitrary resources rather than high-level business objects that are modeled around business use cases, we must reexamine the idea of building client-side aggregates.
 Typically, we register URIs in the router configuration to enable "deep-linking" the application state.
-However, as aggregates build clusters of related entities and value objects, we would have to cluster resources instead to comply with RESTful practices.
+However, as an aggregate builds a cluster of related entities and value objects, we would have to cluster resources to comply with RESTful practices instead.
-With this in mind, the question arises of how to map URIs such as `/orders`, `/orders/:id`, `/orders/:id/items` to client-side aggregates.
+With that in mind, the question arises of how to map URIs such as `/orders`, `/orders/:id`, `/orders/:id/items` to a client-side aggregate.

-We can't map hyperlinks to aggregate models!
-Especially when invoking a deep-link, we need to invoke REST URIs like `/orders/:id` etc.
+We can't project a single resource URL to an entire aggregate, especially when running a deep-link like `/orders/:id/items`!
-According to this, the aggregate would have to provide a query method to the internal state for each URI endpoint.
-As a result, the entire aggregate will always be composed as a whole unit for each navigation event.
-In this way, we can continue to focus on the business use case specific aggregates and comply with the navigation concept of SPA architectures:
+The aggregate need to provide a query method to the internal state for each URI endpoint.
+As a consequence, the aggregate will always be composed as a whole unit for each navigation event.
+In this way, we can continue to focus on use case specific aggregates and comply with the navigational behavior of SPA architectures:

 ![](src/assets/images/Aggregate_ACL.PNG)